mvogel3/think-python/notes.md

 1) Start with a working program and make small incremental changes.
 At any point, if there is an error, you should have a good idea where it is.
 2) Use variables to hold intermediate values so you can display and check them.
 3) Once the program is working, you might want to remove some of the scaffolding or consolidate multiple statements into compound expressions, but only if it does not make the program difficult to read.

+**Chapter 7:** shorter chapter that largely deals with algorithms using while loops. math heavy and somewhat difficult to understand.
+* recursion is a kind of iteration
+* assignment and equality are not the same in programming. python scripts are interpreted as linear.
+* the body of a while loop should should change the value of one or more variables so that the condition becomes false eventually and the loop terminates.
+* loops beginning with "while True:" are always true so you have to tell it to break. always true bc the loop is the condition (page 66)
+* debugging by bisection: find places in the program where there might be errors and place print statements (or something else that has a verifiable effect) in them before running the program again. if it is incorrect, then the problem is below it.